emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

   * __Incombustible:__ You take half damage from heat and fire.
 * __Advantages:__
   * __Stocky:__ You have advantage against any check that could cause you to go prone.
   * __Very Dangerous Over Short Distances:__ If you begin your turn next to an enemy, take advantage on your attack roll.
+Do not take short range disadvantage.
   * __Boozehound:__ You have a very high tolerance for alcohol.
 Do not take disadvantage when drunk.
   * __Thick Headed:__ You have advantage on any checks involving an enemy breaking into your mind or dominating you.
   * __Forgeborn:__ When dealing with minerals or works made of stone, gain advantage on any checks made to assess or manipulate them.